chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Changed availability logic before confirming test expectations and re-running tests.", "PROJECT NOTE": "IntroduceParameterObjectTarget controls action availability; ensure body positions are excluded.", "NEW INSTRUCTION": "WHEN availability test fails expecting action not available THEN inspect availability logic and restrict caret to name, parameters, or calls"
 }

+[2025-12-23 11:37] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "implement fix, add exception test, run all tests", "BOTTLENECK": "Ambiguity around “exceptions or binary operations” led to incomplete test coverage.", "PROJECT NOTE": "Gate availability via UseActualOutcomeUseCase.isAvailable for both intention and tree action.", "NEW INSTRUCTION": "WHEN issue describes cases where feature must be unavailable THEN add failing availability tests for each case"
+}